So, Crankworx Rotorua has enticed you to come to Rotorua to play on your bike? Great idea! Let's make a plan.

 Rotorua is a year-round riding destination.
 It can be cold in winter but we’ve still got sunny skies and warm temperatures.
 Be prepared to dress for the season, including some rain, and you’ll be sweet.
 Locals may wear shorts year round but we recommend packing layers.

-Rain can happen anytime, this is heartland New Zealand!
-The dirt we are blessed with is incredibly free-draining, so even immediately after rain the trails are rideable.
+Rain can happen any time – this is heartland New Zealand, after all.
+The dirt we're blessed with is incredibly free-draining, so even immediately after rain the trails are rideable.

 If it is raining, there are plenty of other things to do and see.
 Rain or shine, there are some things you should be pencilling in for your visit.